jmstogsdill/ksu-esports-tournament-bot/README.md

 Open the Discord client, and under the “Advanced” settings tab, make sure “Developer Mode” is switched on.
 This enables you to copy Discord user and guild (server) IDs.
 Right-click the icon of the server you want to use the bot in, then click “Copy Server ID”.
 Paste the result after “GUILD_TOKEN = “.

-# Obtaining Google Sheet ID and Sheet name
+# Obtaining Google Sheet ID and Sheet name (deprecated)

 The sheet id is just the ID of the google sheet that you are trying to use.
 To find it, all you need to do is look at the url of your google sheet.
 You can find the ID here in the URL: